benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

             return copy.deepcopy(obj)
 ```

 A nice little improvement, though the first `case _` with the `if` guard is a bit weird.
-It may be able to be moved to a regular `if` statement inside the final `case _`, but I don't know the code well enough to know if that ordering would still do what we want.
+It may be able to be moved to a regular `if` statement inside the final `case _`, but I don't know the code well enough to know if that ordering would still do what's required.

 Here's a quite different example from [`email/_parseaddr.py:_parsedate_tz`](https://github.com/python/cpython/blob/dea59cf88adf5d20812edda330e085a4695baba4/Lib/email/_parseaddr.py#L57):